-The new standard is effective for the Organization for the fiscal year ending June 30, 2021.
+In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
+The guidance in this ASU supersedes the leasing guidance in Topic 840, Leases.
+Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the consolidated balance sheets for all leases with terms longer than 12 months.
+Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the consolidated statements of activities.
+The ASU is effective for the Organization for the fiscal year ending June 30, 2021.
 A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.
 The Organization is currently evaluating the impact of the pending adoption of the new standard on the consolidated financial statements.

 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), requiring an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The updated standard will replace most existing revenue recognition guidance in generally accepted accounting principles in the United States of America when it becomes effective and permits the use of either a full retrospective or retrospective with cumulative effect transition method.
 In August 2015, the FASB issued ASU No. 2015-14, which defers the effective date of ASU No. 2014-09 one year, making it effective for the Organization for the fiscal year ending June 30, 2020.
-Management has not evaluated the impact of this ASU on the consolidated financial statements.
+The Organization is currently evaluating the impact of the pending adoption of the new standard on the consolidated financial statements.

-Reclassifications: Certain items in the June 30, 2016, financial statements have been reclassified to conform to the June 30, 2017, consolidated financial statement presentation.
+Reclassifications: Certain items in the June 30, 2017, consolidated financial statements have been reclassified to conform to the June 30, 2018, consolidated financial statement presentation.
 The reclassifications had no effect on the previously reported change in net assets or net assets.

-Subsequent events: The Organization evaluated subsequent events through October 31, 2017, which is the date the consolidated financial statements were available to be issued.
+Subsequent events: The Organization evaluated subsequent events through October 31, 2018, which is the date the consolidated financial statements were available to be issued.